How to Study Effectively for Exams: 12 Proven Techniques for Students

 12. Stay Consistent

 Success in academics is built daily.
 Studying a little every day is more effective than studying excessively only before exams.
 Consistency strengthens understanding over time.
+For example, a student who studies mathematics for one hour every day is more likely to rememformulas and solve problems easily during exams than someone who studies only the night before.

 Common Study Mistakes to Avoid